-Incoming students who have been accepted to another Ohio State campus may be considered for our scholarships if they have applied to our Honors program.
+Incoming students who have been accepted to another Ohio State campus may be considered for our scholarships once they update their application to the Newark campus.
+After acceptance, students may also apply to our Honors program.
 Students may decide not to participate in the Honors program after they complete the application and receive a scholarship.
 For more information about the honors program visit: Honors Website.

 8. Are scholarship recipients required to take Honors courses?

-Students who receive a Newark Endowed Merit Scholarship are granted membership into the Honors program and can remain in the program so long as they maintain a 3.4 GPA and stay on target to meet the additional requirements for graduating with Honors distinction on their diploma.
+Scholarship recipients are not required to take honors courses.
+Students who receive a Newark Endowed Merit Scholarship may be granted membership into the Honors program and can remain in the program so long as they maintain a 3.4 GPA and stay on target to meet the additional requirements for graduating with Honors distinction on their diploma.